fieldtrip/website/faq/spectral/freqanalysis_mtmfft_new.md

     - /faq/freqanalysis_mtmfft_new/
 ---

-# What are the differences between the old and the new implementation of 'mtmftt' in ft_freqanalysis?

 Several things have changed in the new implementation of frequency analysis by the new low-level module 'specest'.

 - All 'mtmfft' output is now phase-shifted such that any angle from any fourier-coefficient is from the perspective of the oscillation in the data being at its peak at time = 0